revanth-nalini/revanth-nalini/README.md

 <br />

 <p align="center">
-:blush: he will be glad to collaborate with you. <br />
+:blush: he will be glad to collaborate with you. &nbsp; <br />
 looking forward to hear from you soon! :heart:
 <p/>